ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 source leaprc.protein.ff14SB
-source leaprc.gaff				! needed for ligand parms source leaprc.water.tip4pew                     ! needed for water params loadamberprep e4d.in				! from antechamber
+source leaprc.gaff				! needed for ligand parms source leaprc.water.tip4pew                     ! needed for water params loadamberprep ligand_name.in			! from antechamber
-loadamberparams e4d.frcmod			! also from antechamber
+loadamberparams ligand_name.frcmod		! also from antechamber
-pdb=loadpdb 1sj0_leap.pdb
+pdb=loadpdb protein_name_fixedCapsHises.pdb
 ```

 At this point, the pdb should load without any errors and tleap should add in any extra necessary atoms for you. **Have your mentor ensure that the above steps loaded the protein correctly.** If there are no issues, please proceed with the following.